 About the Tasks That You Will Perform .
-23

-Automatically Train and Prune a Decision Tree .
-23

-Interactively Train a Decision Tree .
-25
+21 Automatically Train and Prune a Decision Tree .
+21 Interactively Train a Decision Tree .
+24 Create a Gradient Boosting Model of the Data .
+27

 Now that you have verified the input data, it is time to build predictive models.
-You will now perform the following tasks to model the input data using nonparametric decision trees:
+You perform the following tasks to model the input data using nonparametric decision trees:

-- You will enable SAS Enterprise Miner to automatically train a full decision tree and to automatically prune the tree to an optimal size.
-When training the tree, split rules at each step are selected to maximize the split decision logworth.
+- 1. You enable SAS Enterprise Miner to automatically train a full decision tree and to automatically prune the tree to an optimal size.
+When training the tree, you select split rules at each step to maximize the split decision logworth.
 Split decision logworth is a statistic that measures the effectiveness of a particular split decision at differentiating values of the target variable.
 For more information about logworth, see the SAS Enterprise Miner Help. - 2.
-You will interactively train a decision tree.
-At each step, you will select from a list of candidate rules to define the split rule that you deem to be the best.
+You interactively train a decision tree.
+At each step, you select from a list of candidate rules to define the split rule that you deem to be the best. - 3.
+You use a Gradient Boosting node to generate a set of decision trees that form a single predictive model.
+Gradient boosting is a boosting approach that resamples the analysis data set several times to generate results that form a weighted average of the re-sampled data set.